GuidesWikiThermal Throttling Explained

 Final Thoughts

 Thermal throttling may seem daunting when it initially occurs, but it’s a very important measure to protect your CPU and GPU from damage.
-It is simply a sign of overheating, which is where you should turn your attention and follow the steps I’ve mentioned to try and lower those temperatures.
+It is simply a sign of overheating, so you should turn your attention and follow the steps I’ve mentioned to try and lower those temperatures.

 Related Helpful Articles By Tech4Gamers: